barrantesisrael/mbt.microbiome.2021/README.md

 ##### 1.1 Introduction to the command line for Bioinformatics and Quality control with the [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool

 Open a Terminal session by clicking to the Terminal icon below _Other_.
-Then copy/paste the commands below as indicated during the seminar.
+Then copy/paste the commands below as indicated during the seminar **without the "$ " characters**.

 <!--